lextm/jekyll-theme-chirpy/_posts/2008-2-10-grapevine-voice-delphi-style-editor.md

 ---
 > This is a post in the 6.0 New Features series, to promote my open source project.

-When I published 6.0 on CodeGear Code Central, I put “Customize Your Unique Style” in the title.
+When I published 6.0 on CodeGear Code Central, I put "Customize Your Unique Style" in the title.
 That is because from this version on, Delphi developers can customize coding style in CBC.
 <!--more-->

 1. Click LeXtudio | Options | Preferences to launch this dialogue.